-RoboStar is a centre of excellence in Software Engineering for Robotics.
+RoboStar is a centre of excellence dedicated to research and technology transfer in the area of Software Engineering for Robotics.
 Research and development covers various aspects of model-based software engineering: modelling, simulation, testing, and verification, covering control software, physical models of the platform and scenarios, environment assumptions, and human behaviour.
 It is one of the largest research groups in the world that brings a diverse membership of researchers working in robotics under a single umbrella.
-Its membership comprises UK researchers from the universities of York, Sheffield, Surrey, King’s College, and from Thales, as well as researchers from around the world: Brazil, China, France, Germany, and Norway.
+Its membership comprises UK researchers from the universities of York, Sheffield and King’s College, as well as researchers from around the world: Brazil, Denmark, France, Germany, and Norway.

 Investigators: Ana Cavalcanti and Jim Woodcock